 Do not thaw milk at room temperature.
 Just like any milk, you will be risking the quality of the milk you so diligently preserved if it gets too warm.
-Thawing it slowly and gently and the refrigerator is your best bet.
+Thawing it slowly and gently in the refrigerator is your best bet.
 If you need to speed it up, fill the sink with cold water and place the milk jug in it for a while.
-Replace the water when it warms to room temp.
+Replace the water when it warms to room temp, figure every 30 minutes or so to be on the safe side.
 You might need to finish the thaw in the fridge, but this will give you a head start.

 How Milk Changes After Freezing

-Try freezing a small amount of milk before committing to an entire gallon to see if you enjoy it.
+- Try freezing a small amount of milk before committing to freezing an entire gallon to see if you enjoy it.

-Shake the milk vigorously after it thaws and before each use.
-Alternatively, use an immersion blender (or similar kitchen tool) to mix the fats back into to the milk.
+- Shake the milk vigorously after it thaws and before each use.
+Alternatively, use an immersion blender (or similar kitchen tool) to mix the fats back into the milk.